akshitagarwal1998/akshitagarwal1998.github.io/content/authors/admin/_index.md

     icon: edx
     summary: |
       Learned:
-      - Synthesize your own blockchain solutions
+      - Synthesize your own  solutions
       - Gain an in-depth understanding of the specific mechanics of Bitcoin
       - Understand Bitcoin’s real-life applications and learn how to attack and destroy Bitcoin, Ethereum, smart contracts and Dapps, and alternatives to Bitcoin’s Proof-of-Work consensus algorithm
   - title: 'Object-Oriented Programming in R'